Martín Landaluce

 Martín Landaluce Lacambra (born 8 January 2006) is a Spanish professional tennis player.
-He has a career-high ATP singles ranking of world No. 110, achieved on 13 October 2025.
-He also reached a best ITF junior combined ranking of No. 1 on 27 February 2023.
+He has a career-high ATP singles ranking of world No. 55 achieved on 15 June 2026 and a best doubles ranking of No. 543 achieved on 22 May 2023.
+He is currently the No. 5 Spanish player in men's singles.

+Early life

+Landaluce was born in Madrid, Spain, to parents Alejandro Landaluce and Elena Lacambra.
+He has two siblings, Alejandra and Lucas.

+Landaluce has trained at the Rafa Nadal Tennis Academy since his childhood.

+Junior tennis

-Landaluce won the 2022 Junior US Open title.
+Landaluce won the boys' singles category at the 2022 US Open, defeating second seed Gilles-Arnaud Bailly in the final.

+Landaluce had good results on the ITF junior circuit, maintaining an 81–25 singles win-loss record, and reached an ITF junior combined ranking of world No. 1 on 27 February 2023.

 Professional career

-2022: ATP debut
+2022: ATP Tour debut

-He made his ATP debut at the 2022 Gijón Open as a wildcard.
+Landaluce made his ATP debut at the 2022 Gijón Open as a wildcard.

-2023: Masters debut
+2023: Masters debut in Madrid

-Landaluce received a wildcard for the qualifying event at 2023 Barcelona Open Banc Sabadell.
-Next, he received a wildcard for the main draw at the 2023 Mutua Madrid Open making his Masters 1000 debut.
+Landaluce received a wildcard for the qualifying event at the 2023 Barcelona Open.
+The following week, he received a wildcard for the main draw at the 2023 Mutua Madrid Open making his ATP Masters 1000 debut.

-2024: First ATP win, Maiden Challenger title
+2024: First ATP win, maiden Challenger title

-Landaluce won his first ITF World Tennis Tour title on 18 February 2024 in Vila Real de Santo Antonio, Portugal, where he defeated Khumoyun Sultanov in the final.
+In February, Landaluce won his first professional title on the ITF Men's Tour, at M25 Vila Real de Santo António, Portugal, where he defeated Uzbek Khumoyun Sultanov in the final.

-Ranked No. 359, he received a wildcard for the main draw at the 2024 Miami Open making his debut at this Masters, where he defeated compatriot Jaume Munar in the first round in three sets for his first ATP and Masters 1000 win.
-In the next round he was defeated by 16th seed Ben Shelton in straight sets in 76 minutes.

-He also received wildcards for the 2024 Barcelona Open Banc Sabadell and for the 2024 Mutua Madrid Open.
+Ranked No. 359, Landaluce received a wildcard for the main draw at the 2024 Miami Open making his debut at that tournament, where he defeated compatriot Jaume Munar in the first round for his first ATP Tour and ATP Masters 1000 win.
+In the next round, he was defeated by 16th seed Ben Shelton in straight sets.
+He also received wildcards for the Barcelona Open and Mutua Madrid Open of that season.

-He won his maiden title at the age of 18 at the 2024 Olbia Challenger became the youngest Spanish Challenger champion since an 18-year-old Carlos Alcaraz in Oeiras in 2021.
+In October, Landaluce won his maiden ATP Challenger title at the Olbia Challenger, Italy.
+At 18-years-old, Landaluce became the youngest Spanish champion at this level since Carlos Alcaraz at the Oeiras Open in 2021.

-2025: Major debut, second Challenger 125 title
+2025: Major & NextGen & top 150 debuts

 Landaluce made his Grand Slam debut after qualifying into the main draw of the 2025 Australian Open.
-He lost to wildcard entrant James McCabe in the first round.
+He lost to wildcard entrant and local player James McCabe in the first round.

-Landaluce won his second Challenger 125 title in Orléans, France and moved to fifth position in the NextGen race to Jeddah.
+In September, Landaluce won his second 125-level Challenger singles trophy, at the CO'Met Orléans Open, France, defeating Belgian Raphaël Collignon in the final.
+As a result, he moved to fifth position in the ATP Live Race To Jeddah.
+In November, he officially qualified for the 2025 Next Gen ATP Finals, after being an alternate in the previous edition.

-Personal life

-Landaluce has trained at the Rafa Nadal Tennis Academy.